ArshiyaKausarBA/New-York-Airlines-Challenge/README.md

 📍 Frontier is the Airline that provides the most delayed service.<br>

-📍 From LGA origin, LGA-BOS is the 3rd most popular route but with negative delay.
-Because only one Airline is used- US Airway Inc<br>
+📍 From LGA origin, LGA-BOS is the 3rd most popular route but with negative delay.<br>

+📍 Because only one Airline is used- US Airway Inc.<br>

 📍 It's not the Airport that is causing the delay, it's the Airlines.<br>